LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 static mass matrices.

-An interface between ARKStep and the XBraid multigrid reduction in time (MGRIT) library [XBraid]_ has been added to enable parallel-in-time integration.
-See the :ref:`ARKStep_CInterface.XBraid` section for more information and the example codes in ``examples/arkode/CXX_xbraid``.
+An interface between ARKStep and the XBraid multigrid reduction in time (MGRIT) library :cite:p:`xbraid` has been added to enable parallel-in-time integration.
+See the :numref:`Usage.ARKStep.XBraid` section for more information and the example codes in ``examples/arkode/CXX_xbraid``.
 This interface required the addition of three new N_Vector operations to exchange vector data between computational nodes, see :c:func:`N_VBufSize()`, :c:func:`N_VBufPack()`, and :c:func:`N_VBufUnpack()`.
 These N_Vector operations are only used within the XBraid interface and need not be implemented for any other context.

-Updated the MRIStep time-stepping module in ARKode to support higher-order MRI-GARK methods [S2019]_, including methods that involve solve-decoupled, diagonally-implicit treatment of the slow time scale.
+Updated the MRIStep time-stepping module in ARKODE to support higher-order MRI-GARK methods :cite:p:`Sandu:19`, including methods that involve solve-decoupled, diagonally-implicit treatment of the slow time scale.